 Most of us, at some point in life, desire to take especially dramatic and drastic action—to be more of who we are and follow our life’s vision.

-In my workshops and mentoring, I use a distinctive method that combines ideas and techniques inspired by hero myths, rites of passage, and current research on motivation and change—creating an individualized modern rite of passage.
+In my workshops and mentoring, I use a distinctive method that combines ideas and techniques inspired by mythology, rites of passage, the world’s religions —creating an individualized modern rite of passage.

-I crafted this approach from extensive study of myths, rites, psychology, spirituality, and religion, as well as from many life experiences— including executing a rite of passage on myself that led to my own transformation.
+I crafted this approach from extensive study of myths, rites, psychology, spirituality, and religion, as well as from life experience— including executing a rite of passage on myself that led to my own transformative experience.

 The most prominent and radical ideas in this method are death and rebirth.
 Every hero myth ever composed tells tales of deaths, near-deaths, and/or descents followed by resurrections, revitalizations, and/or reappearances.

 Rites of passage actually create experiences of death and rebirth, as a ritual is an enactment or performance of a myth.
-The prevalence of death experiences in these myths and rites—refined through the ages by wise women and men—suggests the necessity of death experiences to learn much about and live a vibrant, magical life.
+The prevalence of death experiences in these myths and rites—refined through the ages by wise women and men—suggests the necessity of ego death experiences to live a vibrant life.

 For instance, we have all heard tales of the power of near-death experiences.
 My method wrestles with death—approximating a near-death experience through embracing conversations about and meditations on death.
 This portion of the approach is meant to jolt the soul into intense contemplation and action, knowing our time on earth is short.

 Death and rebirth in these stories and rituals is also a metaphor for metamorphosis.
-For instance, puberty rites of passage guide a child to psychologically and spiritually transform into an adult.
+For instance, puberty rites of passage guide a child to psychologically and spiritually die in order to transform into an adult.

 During the intense rituals designed to induce the delivery of an adult, the child undergoes a death experience to awe and jolt the soul into maturity.
 Throughout this symbolic gestation period, the child learns about adult tribal and religious life, and their reappearance into the community is often accompanied by body modifications to emphasize the reincarnation into an adult body—circumcision, scarification, tattooing and/or a tooth removed.